 Proper Error Handling

-Error handling in Bash is crucial for ensuring that scripts function as intended, produce predictable behavior, provide useful feedback, and efficiently manage unexpected events.
-Implementing proper error-handling practices can prevent small issues from escalating into major problems.
+Error handling is essential for ensuring scripts operate as intended, providing meaningful feedback, and efficiently managing unexpected events.
+It helps prevent minor issues from escalating into major problems.

 for signal handling.

-- Streams: Streams in Unix-like systems are standardized channels used for input and output operations between programs and the operating system.
+- Streams: In Unix-like systems, streams are standardized channels for input and output operations between programs and the operating system.

 stdin

-(standard input) is the stream from which a program reads input data, usually from the keyboard;stdout
+(standard input) is the stream from which a program reads input data, with the keyboard typically serving as the default input source.stdout

-(standard output) is the stream where a program writes its output, typically to the terminal; andstderr
+(standard output) is the stream to which a program writes its output, usually directed to the terminal.stderr

-(standard error) is the stream used for outputting error messages, also usually directed to the terminal but can be redirected separately from stdout.
-(Definition provided by ChatGPT)
+(standard error) is the stream used for outputting error messages, which are typically directed to the terminal, separate fromstdout

 Checking Command Success